ueberdosis/tiptap/docs/api/nodes/youtube.md

 ```

 ### progressBarColor
 This parameter specifies the color that will be used in the player's video progress bar.

+Possible values are:
+- `red`
+- `white`

-Note that setting the color parameter to `white` will disable the `modestBranding` parameter
+Note that setting the color parameter to `white` will disable the `modestBranding` parameter.

 Default: `undefined`